 Keep in mind that most of the good things we attribute to ketosis and the ketogenic diet occurs due to endogenous ketosis when fat is coming from our body (e.g. autophagy, increase in SIRT1, increase in NAD+).

 What should your blood sugars and ketone levels be in ketosis?

 Our understanding of the ketogenic diet is still evolving.
 Keto Clarity co-author Eric Westman recently admitted that there is still a lack of clarity ideal ketone levels.

-The problem, however, is that it’s hard for most people to achieve “optimal ketone levels” (i.e. 1.5 to 3.0mmol/L) without fasting for a number of days or eating a lot of additional dietary fat (which may be counterproductive if you are trying to lose weight).
+In reality, it’s hard for most people to achieve “optimal ketone levels” (i.e. 1.5 to 3.0mmol/L) without fasting for a number of days or eating a LOT of additional dietary fat (which may be counterproductive if your goal is weight loss).

-Recently, I had the privilege of having Steve Phinney (pictured below in our kitchen making his famous blue cheese dressing) stay at our house when he spoke at a Low Carb Down Under event in Brisbane.
+Recently, I had the privilege of having Steve Phinney (pictured below in our kitchen making his famous blue cheese dressing) stay with us when he spoke at a Low Carb Down Under event in Brisbane.